Veronica stricta

 Veronica stricta, synonym Hebe stricta, commonly called koromiko, is a flowering plant in the family Plantaginaceae, which is endemic to New Zealand.

 Koromiko is a hebe found throughout the Mainland New Zealand, with long pale green leaves and tiny white flowers in summer formed into a dense inflorescence longer than the leaves.
 It is a hardy plant and does not tolerate shade.
 It prefers full sun and open habitats on edge of bush and wetlands as it tolerates wet areas.

+Veronica stricta is the most commonly referred to plant that is called koromiko.